-My Investing Notebook :: Useful notes on investing. ::
+My Investing Notebook :: Learning from the pros; making decisions on my own. ::

 Bets for a Sagging Dollar